Philip Van Cortlandt: Early life

 Philip Van Cortlandt was born in New York City in the Province of New York on September 1, 1749, in the Van Cortlandt ancestral home located on Stone Street, near the Battery.
 He died unmarried, on November 5, 1831, at Van Cortlandt Manor, and was a member of one of New York's most prominent families.
 He was the eldest son of Pierre Van Cortlandt and Joanna Livingston, daughter of Gilbert Livingston, a son of Robert Livingston.
-His great-grandfather was Stephanus Van Cortlandt, the first native-born Mayor of New York City, and his family were the patroons of Van Cortlandt Manor.
+His great-grandfather was Stephanus Van Cortlandt, the first native-born Mayor of New York City, and his family were the patroons (and later lords) of Van Cortlandt Manor.

 Philip Van Cortlandt attended Coldenham Academy.
 In addition to exercising manorial rights while assisting in the management of the estate's farming and manufacturing activities, Philip Van Cortlandt was a civil engineer, and was active in New York's pre-Revolutionary War loyalist militia as a major.
 At the start of the Revolution, he resigned from the militia, and became active in politics as a founding member of the New York Provincial Congress in 1775.
 He owned slaves.